om-ganechari/CODESOFT-TASK---IRIS-FLOWER-CLASSIFICATION/README.md

-# 🌸 Iris Flower Classification – Streamlit Web App
+# 🌸 Iris Flower Classification
 This project predicts the species of an iris flower (**Setosa**, **Versicolor**, or **Virginica**) based on four physical measurements:
 - Sepal Length (cm)
 - Sepal Width (cm)